-JSON in CI/CD Pipelines: Linting, Schema Validation, and Drift Detection
+JSON in CI/CD: Linting, Schema Validation, Drift

 Use JSON in CI/CD pipelines: lint JSON config files, validate schemas on PR, detect configuration drift, and parse GitHub Actions outputs.